VOLTTRON/volttron/docs/source/index.rst

 License
 -------

-The project is licensed under a modified BSD license.
+The project is :ref:`licensed <license>` under a modified BSD license.